 I ended up ordering a one-pound bag of pine rosin from Amazon.
 It comes as a bag of little rocks that look like amber, which is essentially what it is.
 A pound is a lot.
 Since I used only 0.7 ounces to make three wraps, one bag will probably last me a lifetime, unless I take up pole dancing.

-Jojoba oil is pressed from the seeds of Simmondsia chinensis, a shrub native to the southern parts of California and Arizona.
-Apparently, jojoba is preferred because it has a long shelf life compared to similar vegetable oils and it has natural antibiotic properties.
+Jojoba oil comes from the seeds of Simmondsia chinensis, a shrub native to the southern parts of California and Arizona.
+Apparently, jojoba has a long shelf life compared to similar vegetable oils and it has natural antibiotic properties, making it the first choice.
 The runner-up in popularity was coconut oil, so either would work.

 I purchased a four-ounce bottle of organic jojoba oil and used one tablespoon in my recipe.
 Vegetable oil keeps the wraps pliable so they don’t crack when you fold them over a container.
 My sample has a slightly oily scent, similar to other vegetable-derived oils.